TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 ## DatabaseService.groovy

-Here just an example how to set up jdcTemplates with the datasources.
+Here just an example how to set up jdcTemplates using the datasources.

 {% highlight groovy%}
 import org.springframework.beans.factory.annotation.Autowired